gwagner57/OEMjs/README.md

-# mODELcLASSjs
+# OEMjs
 A JS library for defining

 1. enumerations;
-2. constructor-based classes (and class hierarchies) with semantic meta-data (e.g., for declarative constraint validation);
+2. business object and business event classes (and class hierarchies) with semantic meta-data (e.g., for declarative constraint validation);
 3. storage adapters that facilitate switching from one storage technology (such as IndexedDB) to another one (such as MySQL);
 4. view models for model-based user interfaces.